Performance Sentry Performance Database (PDB) Data Model

 Figure 3.
 A common reporting scenario Joins data from multiple machine-specific database tables in the Performance Sentry PDB.
-Here data from the [email protected] and [email protected] tables are Joined by time of day.
+Here data from the machine@Process and machine@Processor tables are Joined by time of day.

 This performance optimization is not free, however.
 There are serious trade-offs that customers encounter with this design.
 The data model is simple conceptually, but, in practice, navigating to the desired data is complex.
 With multiple data tables generated for each machine, the developer that builds a PDB query must understand the data model and know how to navigate to the proper set of machine-specific data tables.

 One general approach to navigation in the PDB is to locate the tables of interest in the System Views that explicitly represent the Database Definition Language (DDL).
 Using LINQ to SQL, for example, a static method IsValidPDBTableName can be called to check for a valid SQL Table name.
 The method is a LINQ-to-SQL wrapper around a query of PDB.INFORMATION_SCHEMA.TABLES:

 string metadataquery = @”Select TABLE_NAME From [PDB].[INFORMATION_SCHEMA].[TABLES]” +

 ” Where TABLE_NAME = ‘” + TableName + “‘”;